arushi-08/charming-rabbit-c1f83/style-guide.md

 ---
 title: About This Ray of The Sun
 subtitle: >-
-  Arushi means the First Ray of the Sun, but calling myself that, would be presumptuous now won't it?
+  Arushi means the First Ray of Sun, but calling myself that, would be presumptuous now won't it?
 seo:
   title: Theme Style Guide